RajChowdhury240/my-dot-files/README.md

 # Arch setup with BSPWM

-This script aims to setup my environment.
+This script aims to setup  environment.
 If you want to use it, changes should be made to fit your hardware.

 ![plot](screenshot.png?raw=true)